If you're new to HowardSoft...

 like any other Windows 7 program.

-- 64-bit Windows 7 Home: First, upgrade to Windows 7 Professional from the on-line Microsoft Store using the
+- 64-bit Windows 7 Home: First, you must upgrade to Windows 7 Professional.
+Microsoft no longer allows you to purchase

 Once you have upgraded, you can follow the procedures in the preceding bullet.